 However, with Versailles being the most famous castle near Paris, I wouldn’t call it my favorite.
 Vaux le Vicomte castle stole my heart.

 When you’re itching for a chateau not very far Paris, consider Vaux le Vicomte.
 It’s an intimate alternative to the flash and crowds of Versailles.
 A lot of historians believe that Vaux Le Vicomte is the most important palace in France.
 It inspired Louis the XIV to build Versailles, the most luxurious palace in the world.
 But it also has a great story.

 But I was kind of glad that this little gem isn’t very popular.
-As a result there was almost noone there, and trust me – I visited it in the high season.
+As a result there was almost noone there And trust me – I visited in the high season.
 I was strolling around barely seeing any other visitors for ages.
 It felt very intimate without hordes of tourists shuffling through from room to room.
 It was quite a shock after Versailles, or Loire Valley castles.